 Accident frequency (lost time injury rate)

 In addition to encouraging the reporting of work related injuries, Bodycote has sought to encourage the reporting of near misses and unsafe conditions.
 This has worked very well since the introduction of the new global incident reporting system and a common near miss/unsafe condition reporting system at every operational site.
-The much improved reporting of incidents permits us to address hazards before injury occurs.
+This much improved reporting of incidents permits us to address hazards before injury occurs.
 As our database continues to develop we will be able to analyse and prioritise our safety action programmes more effectively.

 A proactive approach to improving energy efficiency means that Bodycote has implemented a variety of systems to reduce water and gas consumption, and to re-use heat energy.
 The ongoing effort to lessen the impact on the environment has resulted in Bodycote seeking ISO 14001 accreditation at all of its facilities.
 In addition, many of our sites are in the process of obtaining ISO 50001 Energy Management Systems Standard.

 At every stage where Bodycote is involved in the manufacturing cycle, our operational aim is to reduce the overall impact on the environment, not just in our own operations, but also those of our customers.
-Bodycote operates modern, efficient equipment, which is operated around the clock so as to optimise thermal processing cycles.
+Bodycote operates modern, efficient equipment, which is operated around the clock so as to optimise treatment processing cycles.
 Without Bodycote, many companies would be using older in-house technology and running their equipment at reduced capacity, both of which drain energy resources.
 Working with Bodycote enables our customers to commit more easily to carbon reduction initiatives.

 Bodycote also reduces the carbon footprint of our customers' activities by increasing the lifespan of their products, by improving metallurgical properties and by enhancing corrosion resistance.
 For example, surface treatment technology is widely used in the reclamation of damaged and worn components, offering a cost-effective and energy-efficient alternative to the need to manufacture new replacement parts, and treated parts often last up to twenty times longer than the original.

-So, whilst thermal processing is an energy-intensive business, it is a vital part of the manufacturing chain and its use saves the energy it consumes many times over.
+Whilst thermal processing is an energy-intensive business, it is a vital part of the manufacturing chain and its use saves the energy it consumes many times over.

 Stacking up the benefits

-Modern thermal processing techniques have allowed designers and manufacturers to use much lighter materials, such as aluminium and titanium, and have significantly prolonged component lifetimes.
-Through the effective use of thermal processing, parts can now be lighter and overall component weight reduced, leading to improved efficiency and reduced fuel consumption of products in service.
+Modern thermal processing techniques have allowed designers and manufacturers to use much lighter materials, such as aluminium and titanium, and significantly prolonged component lifetimes.
+Through the effective use of termal processing, parts can now be lighter and overall component weight reduced, leading to improved efficiency and reduced fuel consumption of products in service.

 Greenhouse gas emissions